The Best Private Dining London Has To Offer

 Gezellig is Dutch for ‘an atmosphere, which allows good times to happen’ – which is pretty much all you could ask from a private dining room.
 There are two at this Modern European restaurant, both of which have no minimum spend and offer mouthwatering menus including pot roast turnip with duck heart; roast cod loin with crispy polenta; and salted caramel chocolate boxes…

 Seats?
 7-16 | Set menu?
 Yes, from £40pp | Minimum spend?
 None | Find out more HERE

 Xu | Chinatown

 When it comes to private parties, this place is a Xu in.

-Coming to you from the team behind Bao, this Taiwanese restaurant is dripping with 1930s glamour – and the private dining rooms, kitted out with traditional mountain murals, marble chandeliers and mah jong boards, are the perfect decadent retreat.
+Coming to you from the team behind Bao, this Taiwanese restaurant is dripping with 1930s glamour – and the private dining rooms, kitted out with traditional mountain murals, marble chandeliers and mahjong boards, are the perfect private retreat.